OpenBB-finance/OpenBB/website/content/platform/reference/index/sp500_multiples.md

 ---
-title: sp500_multiples
+title: "sp500_multiples"
-description: Learn about S&P 500 multiples and Shiller PE ratios.
+description: "Learn about S&P 500 multiples and Shiller PE ratios.
 Use the `index.sp500_multiples`  query to retrieve historical data on various financial metrics such as PE Ratio,  Dividend, Earnings, Inflation Adjusted Price, Sales, Price to Sales Ratio, and Book  Value per Share.
 Specify query parameters such as start date, end date, and provider.
 Collapse the frequency or transform the time series.
-Get results, charts, metadata, and more.
+Get results, charts, metadata,  and more."
 keywords:
 - S&P 500 multiples
 - Shiller PE ratios